Chiropractic Board of Australia - Evidence-based practice

 Evidence-based practice

-Regardless of the name, evidence-based practice as it relates to a practitioner’s clinical decision making relies on the integration of three critical elements.
-These elements are:
+Evidence-based practice as it relates to a practitioner’s clinical decision making relies on the integration of three critical elements:

 1. the current best available evidence